ojhavk/ojhavk.github.io/teaching.md

 1. Teaching & Learning Leadership & You, UoR, 11/2018
 1. Project management course for postdoctoral researchers, ETH Zürich, 2017

-### Philosophy on the Life Cycle of Teaching a Course
+### Life Cycle of Teaching a Course
+I think of Teaching & Learning like a _learning system_ where a feedback loop is paramount in perfecting and stabilizing the system.
+This thought is sketched in the following image.

 ![](/imgs/teaching_cycle.png)